 Underarm crutches are the most used crutches when needing a crutch for a non-weight bearing injury.
 However underarm crutches have come along way since the old wooden crutches of the past.
 They have also gained some cool new features like being collapsible for easy portability.
-After reviewing several crutches we found the Millennial Medical In-Motion Pro Crutch to be the best underarm/collapsible crutch.
+After reviewing several crutches we found the In-Motion Pro Ergonomic Foldable Crutches to be the best underarm/collapsible crutch.

 The Millennial Medical In-Motion Pro crutch is premium underarm/collapsible crutch with some great features:

 - Heavy-duty construction up to 500lb user capacity

 - Most users loved the high adjustability of the crutches